cirello-io/pglock/README.md

 need to work on this package, use `go mod edit -replace=cirello.io/pglock@yourlocalcopy`.

-For your convenience, there is a function in the package called `CreateTable` that you can use to set up your table.
+For your convenience, there is a function in the package called `CreateTable` that you can use to set up your table, or you may use the schema.sql file.
 The package level documentation comment has an example of how to use this package.
-Here is some example code to get you
+Here is some example code to get you started:
-started:

 ```Go
 package main